 - Contractors using SDI more proactively manage poor subcontractor performance

 - The policy covers direct and indirect costs associated to the work being performed.

 In order to qualify subs under the SDI, the general contractor will qualify and rate their performance using different information.
 Normally a contractor will issue an RFQ process asking their subs to provide financial information, past performances, EMR rates, quality plans, schedule management plan, and project execution plan.
 This information along with the staffing plan for each project will be considered and be used to determine whether the subcontractor meets the standard qualification process from the GC.

-Once a contractor is qualified, the GC must be proactive monitoring the schedule and performance of the subcontractor at the job site. it is possible that the subcontractor fails to meet the GC's qualification process, and in that case, then the subcontractor will not be able to participate in the Subcontractor Default Insurance program, so losses from the sub will not be insured under this policy.
+Once a contractor is qualified, the GC must be proactive in monitoring the schedule and performance of the subcontractor at the job site. it is possible that the subcontractor fails to meet the GC's qualification process, and in that case, then the subcontractor will not be able to participate in the Subcontractor Default Insurance program, so losses from the sub will not be insured under this policy.